pltod2/js-nodejs-arrow-academy/final-project/README.md

 We have here User Profile / User Feed (or Wall if you want)

-* Login
+* UC1: Login

-* Generate user profiles taking data from Slack and Github and mix it into single profile
+* UC2: Generate user profiles taking data from Slack and Github and mix it into single profile

-* Browse through users
+* UC3: Browse through users

-* Select user to see its details like email / github repos / user feed etc.
+* UC4: Select user to see its details like email / github repos / user feed etc.

-## Bloging
+## Blogging

 We have here Blog Article / Comments / Likes

-* User should be able to publish blog article into its feed
+* UC5: User should be able to publish blog article into its feed

-* User must be able to like and comment on another blog article
+* UC6: User must be able to like and comment on another blog article

 > when you like the blog article it should appear into the users feed